Exam Fee Increase to $10

 Test Sessions

-It was a good test session, with a total of 9 candidates attending.
-Eight candidates left with either a new or upgraded license
+It was a nice session, with eight candidates attending.
+All earned a new amateur radio license or an upgraded license.

 Candidates earned the following licenses: